×

 • Save emergency and maintenance contacts

-Store important numbers like on-site reception, maintenance support, emergency services, and property management contacts on your phone before you arrive.
+Store important numbers, such as on-site reception, maintenance support, emergency services, and property management contacts, on your phone before you arrive.

 Secure Safe & Verified Student Accommodation in London